Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 This will open a browser that allows you to sign in to Azure.
 Once you have completed the login process, you can close the browser as directed.
 Running your application (either in the debugger or anywhere on the development machine) will use the credential from your sign-in.

 ![vscode logged in](./images/vscode-logged-in.png)

+### Configure `DefaultAzureCredential`

+`DefaultAzureCredential` supports a set of configurations through setters on the `DefaultAzureCredentialBuilder` or environment variables.

+- Setting environment variables `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID` as defined in [Environment Variables](#environment-variables) configures the `DefaultAzureCredential` to authenticate as the service principal specified by the values.
+- Setting `.managedIdentityClientId(String)` on the builder or environment variable `AZURE_CLIENT_ID` configures the `DefaultAzureCredential` to authenticate as a user defined managed identity, verse leaving them empty configures it to authenticate as a system assigned managed identity.
+- Setting `.tenantId(String)` on the builder or environment variable `AZURE_TENANT_ID` configures the `DefaultAzureCredential` to authenticate to a specific tenant for shared token cache, Visual Studio Code and IntelliJ IDEA.
+- Setting environment variable `AZURE_USERNAME` configures the `DefaultAzureCredential` to pick the corresponding cached token from the shared token cache.
+- Setting `.intelliJKeePassDatabasePath(String)` on the builder configures the `DefaultAzureCredential` to read a specific KeePass file when authenticating with IntelliJ credentials.

 ## Troubleshooting
 Credentials raise exceptions when they fail to authenticate. `ClientAuthenticationException` has a `message` attribute which